John Tisdale Harding

 John Tisdale Harding (born c.
-1945) is a long-time on-air personality and News Director for WRVA.
+1945) is a long-time on-air personality and News Director for WRVA radio in Richmond, Virginia.

 Radio history

 Harding's career began at WEVA in Emporia, Virginia, when he was 14.
 He worked after school and on Weekends from 1959 through 1964.
 In 1967, he returned to WEVA to step up and run the station's first local news department.
 John graduated from American University in 1968.
 He served as Program Director for the School's AM station WAMU.
 He was an Intern/Trainee at NBC News while at AU.

-In 1968 he joined WRVA in Richmond as a Staff Reporter.
-He was named State Capitol Reporter in 1969, News Editor in 1970 and began anchoring the WRVA Morning News at 8 in 1972, an assignment he kept for the subsequent 21 years.
+In 1968 he joined WRVA in Richmond as a staff reporter.
+He was named State Capitol Reporter in 1969, news editor in 1970 and began anchoring the WRVA Morning News at 8 in 1972, an assignment he kept for the subsequent 21 years.
 He was named News Director at WRVA in 1977 and Operations Manager in 1987, positions he held until 1994 when he moved back to mornings to join Tim Timberlake upon the death of Alden Aaroe.

 Harding was the chief editorial writer for WRVA from 1981 through 1996.
 He was also the creator and voice of the fictional character Millard the Mallard, a mainstay of the Alden Aaroe Morning Program for close to 30 years.